CamLiFlow: Bidirectional Camera-LiDAR Fusion for Joint Optical Flow and Scene Flow Estimation: Experiments

-\paragraph{Comparison with State-of-the-art} We submit our approach to the website of KITTI Scene Flow benchmark and report the leaderboard in Tab. \ref{tab:main-kitti}.
+\paragraph{Comparison with State-of-the-art Methods.} We submit our approach to the website of KITTI Scene Flow benchmark and report the leaderboard in Tab. \ref{tab:main-kitti}.
 A visualized comparison is shown in Fig. \ref{fig:main-kitti}.
 Our approach outperforms all published methods, including RigidMask \cite{yang2021rigidmask} (SF-all: 4.43\% vs. 4.89\%), which employs more than 140M parameters.
 In contrast, our method is much more lightweight with only 19.7M parameters (6.3M GA-Net + 7.7M CamLiFlow + 5.7M DDRNet-Slim).
-Moreover, previous methods leverage more strict rigid-body assumption by assigning rigid motions to all objects, while our method can handle general non-rigid motions since we only apply rigid motion refinement to the static background.
+Moreover, previous methods leverage more strict rigid-body assumptions by assigning rigid motions to all objects, while our method can handle general non-rigid motions since we only apply rigid motion refinement to the static background.

-If the rigidity refinement step of the background scene flow is removed (corresponding to our ``non-rigid'' variation in Tab. \ref{tab:main-kitti}), our method still ranks second on the leaderboard (SF-all: 5.62\%), outperforming most previous approaches without leveraging rigid-body assumptions.
-In this setting, our method does not require the background segmentation labels, and can deal with any non-rigid motion (no matter in the foreground or the background).
+If the rigidity refinement step of the background scene flow is removed (corresponding to our ``non-rigid'' variation in Tab. \ref{tab:main-kitti}), our method still ranks second on the leaderboard (SF-all: 5.62\%).
+In this setting, our method does not require the background segmentation labels and can deal with any non-rigid motion (no matter foreground or background).
 Instead, RigidMask fails to handle non-rigid motions and suffers from the limitations of the motion segmentation network, since the whole pipeline depends on its results.